cymtrick/url-shortner-python/kube-deployment/README.md

 https://hub.docker.com/repository/docker/neerajs1995/assignment2

-This is the architecture of Kubernetes deployment we deployed
+The architecture we used for the deployment of web services.

 ![Kubernetes architechture](https://raw.githubusercontent.com/cymtrick/url-shortner-python/master/kube-deployment/photo_2020-05-12%2014.52.09.jpeg)

-          [1] client connects to the load balancer via a public IP address
+                  [1]Figure: the client connects to the load balancer via a public IP address

 kubeadm is used to manage the clusters.
 We have one master node (145.100.131.111) and two worker nodes (145.100.131.141,145.100.131.148).
+To initiate the master and worker nodes, we need some pre configurations to complete [2].

-For iptables to see the bridged traffic we need to set `net.bridge.bridge-nf-call-iptables` is set to `1` in sysctl config.
+For iptables to see the bridged traffic, we need to set [2] `net.bridge.bridge-nf-call-iptables` is set to `1` in sysctl config.

 ````bash
 cat <<EOF | sudo tee /etc/sysctl.d/k8s.conf